 - Depending on the kind of organic fibre processed, the following stages are considered as the first processing stages that shall be GOTS certified: - a.
 Ginning for cotton - b.
-Retting for bast fibres - c.
+Retting1 for bast fibres - c.
 Boiling and washing cocoons for silk - Scouring for wools and other animal fibres (respective grading if this step is undertaken before scouring and not already covered by the organic farming certification) - For other types of fibres, the first processing step is what follows the steps covered in the organic production certificate of the raw material/fibre.

 - If a gin has a valid certificate issued according to an accepted farm standard (GOTS Section 2.1.1), it should be accepted to the maximum possible extent.
 The Certifier should focus on the parameters not covered in the respective farm standard. - Special requirements for cotton gins: cotton ginning units shall be independently certified to GOTS.
-Independently certified gins may be used as subcontractors by other GOTS certified companies following all other GOTS requirements.
+Independently certified gins may be used as subcontractors by other GOTS certified companies following all other GOTS requirements. - Should a field-level retting process be explicitly included and considered as part of the farm organic certification, the GOTS Certifier may certify the subsequent processing stage as the first certified process under GOTS, on the condition that the retting process does not pose harm to the ecology.